 East Marion - Orient is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 2,495 people and just one neighborhood, East Marion - Orient is the 537th largest community in New York.
-East Marion - Orient has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 2,489 people and just one neighborhood, East Marion - Orient is the 537th largest community in New York.
+Much of the housing stock in East Marion - Orient was built prior to World War II, making it one of the older and more historic towns in the country.

 East Marion - Orient home prices are not only among the most expensive in New York, but East Marion - Orient real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, East Marion - Orient is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, East Marion - Orient isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in East Marion - Orient are a mix of both white- and blue-collar jobs.
 Overall, East Marion - Orient is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in East Marion - Orient who work in office and administrative support (15.40%), management occupations (14.34%), and teaching (7.25%).

 Of important note, East Marion - Orient is also a town of artists.
 East Marion - Orient has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape East Marion - Orient’s character.